comit-network/RFCs/RFC-003-SWAP-Basic.md

 The Hash Time Locked Contract (HTLC) is the primary construct used in this protocol.
 A HTLC locks an asset until someone activates one of two possible paths:

-- **Activation with secret**: The contract is activated with a *secret* whose hash matches the hash in the contract.
+- **Activation with secret:** The contract is activated with a *secret* whose hash matches the hash in the contract.
-- **Activation after expiry**: The contract is activated after an expiry time specified in the contract.
+- **Activation after expiry:** The contract is activated after an expiry time specified in the contract.

 Each activation path transfers the asset to a different party.
 The parties are decided at the time of contract creation.